-(3) Using Emission reduction Credits: Emission reduction credits may be used for:
+(3) Using Emission Reduction Credits: Emission reduction credits may be used for:

 (a) Netting actions within the source that generated the credit, through a permit modification; or

-(b) Offsets pursuant to the New Source Review (OAR 340 division 224) and the Net Air Quality Benefit requirements of OAR 340-225-0090.
-(4) Unused Emission Reduction Credits
+(b) Offsets pursuant to the NSR program, OAR 340 division 224.

+(4) Emission reduction credits are considered used when a complete NSR permit application is received by DEQ to apply the emission reduction credits to netting actions within the source that generated the credit, or to meet the offset and net air quality benefit requirements of the NSR program under OAR 340-224-0500 though 340-224-0540.

+(5) Unused Emission Reduction Credits.

-(a) Emission reduction credits that are not used, and for which the Department does not receive a request for banking within the contemporaneous time period, will become unassigned emissions for purposes of the Plant Site Emission Limit (PSEL).
+(a) Emission reduction credits that are not used, and for which DEQ does not receive a request for banking within the contemporaneous time period, will become unassigned emissions for purposes of the PSEL and are no longer available for use as external offsets.